-The first step of switching over is finding an accountant that will help you with the running of your limited company as well as submitting accounts, reminding you of deadlines etc.
+The first step of switching over is finding an accountant that will help you run your limited company and submit accounts, remind you of deadlines, etc.

 Incorporating a limited company is relatively quick, can be done in 24 hours and is typically offered free by most accountants.